The Ultimate Alaska Road Trip Itinerary

 As Anchorage will be a starting point for many of you reading this post, Anchorage will be where you’ll pick up your rental car and most supplies.
 Anchorage has numerous grocery, department, and gear stores such as Fred Meyer, REI, Walmart, and more.

-Anchorage also has a small handful of budget accommodations and hostels for those on a tight budget.
+Anchorage also is home to some of the best hotels in Alaska and has a small handful of budget accommodations and hostels for those on a tight budget.
 Check out this post to see a list of cheap accommodations.
 Another great option is Airbnb.

 You will be in Anchorage a couple more times on your Alaska road trip, so you may choose to explore the city right away or at a later point in your trip.